Steam Deck: Critical reception

 One of the main criticisms of the Steam Deck highlighted by multiple reviewers has been its battery life.
 Matt Hanson writing for TechRadar stated, "the battery life of the Steam Deck is pretty poor, with it just about managing one and a half hours while playing God of War ...
 That's going to upset a lot of people who may have been planning on using the Steam Deck for long flights, for example" and that "it certainly makes this portable gaming system feel less ... well, portable."
 Matt Miller of Game Informer called the device's battery life "punishingly low".
-Steve Hogarty wrote in The Independent that "The battery life is by far the Steam deck's biggest weakness.
+Steve Hogarty wrote in The Independent that "The battery life is by far the Steam Deck's biggest weakness.
 The handheld PC chugs through juice like it's going out of fashion, with some graphically demanding games draining a full charge in as little as two hours of playtime."
-Seth G. Macy wrote for IGN in very similar terms, saying, "Beyond that limitation, the biggest, most deflating issue I've had has been battery life.
+Seth G. Macy wrote for IGN in very similar terms, saying, "The biggest, most deflating issue I've had has been battery life.
 It's all over the place and probably the biggest reality check when it comes to realizing the dream of truly untethered PC gaming."
 Richard Leadbetter of Eurogamer said he "can't help [but] feel that elements like fan noise and battery life can only be resolved with a revised processor on a more efficient process node."